platform-mesh/kubernetes-graphql-gateway/docs/subscriptions.md

 # Subscriptions

 To subscribe to events, you should use the SSE (Server-Sent Events) protocol.
-Since GraphQL playground doesn't support SSE (see [Quick Start Guide](./quickstart.md)), we won't use the GraphQL playground to execute the queries.
+Since GraphiQL doesn't support SSE (see [Quick Start Guide](./quickstart.md)), we won't use the GraphQL playground to execute the queries.
 Instead, we use the `curl` command line tool to execute the queries.

 ## Prerequisites